hansbakker/htmx_chatbot/README.md

 *   **Generate Charts:** Ask "Create a bar chart showing Q1=100, Q2=150, Q3=120, Q4=180" (data visualization via matplotlib).
 *   **Search Web:** Ask "What is the price of Bitcoin?".
 *   **Run Calculations:** Ask "Calculate the 100th Fibonacci number".
+*   **Get Weather:** Ask "What's the weather in London?" or "What's the forecast for next week in Paris?".
 *   **Get Time/Date:** Ask "What time is it?" (automatically detects your timezone) or "What time is it in Tokyo?".
 *   **Get Timezone:** Ask "What is my timezone?".